Valencia, California: Newhall Ranch

+Expansion west of Interstate 5

+The 1990 LA County General Plan Update identified the unincorporated area of Newhall Ranch for urban development.
+They filed an application with the county to develop the area in 1994.
+The Northridge Earthquake fractured an ARCO pipeline just east of Interstate 5 in 1994.

 Newhall Land started construction on the Valencia Marketplace in 1995 which became a major commercial center and a major source of sales tax revenue for unincorporated Valencia.
 By 1996, Newhall Land had developed 5,000 acres in Valencia with some 12,000 homes.
 In 1998, Valencia area had 1.1 million square feet of industrial space under construction with a 2% vacancy rate in the existing developments.
 The unincorporated area northwest of the intersection of Interstate 5 and State Route 126 had plenty of acreage and entitlements to accommodate additional industrial space.
 Valencia Commerce Center and IAC Commerce Center are master-planned business parks with mixed-use with office, industrial and retail.
 Centered on Commerce Center Drive, major tenants include Remo, Pharmavite, Mechanix Wear, and ITT Aerospace Controls.

-Major expansion

-The large master-planned Newhall Ranch development in unincorporated Valencia, now called FivePoint-Valencia, was conceived in the 1980s by Newhall Land as a greenfield development not included in the original Valencia master plan.
-City council members of the adjacent city of Santa Clarita objected to the project in 1989.
-They were concerned with the congestion it could bring along with the environmental issues that had been raised by other groups.
-The city was also asking for this area to be included in their sphere of influence, just two years after the city incorporated.
-The sphere of influence is a municipal growth boundary that delineates the area that the Local Agency Formation Commission (LAFCO) believes is the appropriate and probable future city limit.
-The formation committee's proposal for the city included a much larger area than was finally allowed to proceed by LAFCO.
+While concerns were raised over the proposed Westridge golf course community in 1992 over the removal of oak trees for road construction, Newhall Land began construction in 1998 on the Westridge community located north of Stevenson Ranch.
+This adjacent community had been developed by Dale Poe Development Corp. in the previous decade after Newhall Land sold them the property.

+Located west of Interstate 5, the TPC Valencia golf course in Westridge was renamed The Oaks Club at Valencia in 2018.